State Highway 288 Corridor Master Plan Improvements

-In 2013, PEDC, the City and local commercial property owners created a Municipal Management District to improve aesthetics of the 288 corridor and the surrounding commercial areas.
+In 2013, PEDC, the City and local commercial property owners worked with legislators to have the State create a Municipal Management District to improve aesthetics of the 288 corridor and the surrounding commercial areas.
 The Pearland Municipal Management District No. 2 (PMMD#2), which runs along the 288 corridor between Beltway 8 and County Road 59, will reinforce a positive image of the City and supplement public services by funding infrastructure, beautification, mobility/transportation, security and economic development projects along the corridor.

-The initial improvements are progressing as the managed toll lanes near completion.
-Once the initial improvements are complete, construction will start this summer on the next phase of improvements, including landscaping, irrigation, lighting, large water fountains, pear sculptures, and gateway signage, from Beltway 8 to Broadway.
-The improvements are expected to be complete early 2022.
+Now that the managed toll lanes are complete, construction will start late 2021 on the next phase of improvements, including landscaping, irrigation, lighting, large water fountains, pear sculptures, and gateway signage, from Beltway 8 to Broadway.
+The improvements are expected to be complete early 2023.